stibbons1990/hex/docs/blog/posts/2022-11-12-ubuntu-studio-22-04-on-computer-for-a-young-artist.md

 ---
+date: 2022-11-12
+categories:
+ - linux
+ - ubuntu
+ - installation
+ - setup
-title:  "Ubuntu Studio 22.04 on Computer, for a young artist"
+title: Ubuntu Studio 22.04 on Computer, for a young artist
-date:   2022-11-12 22:11:12 +0200
-categories: linux ubuntu installation setup
 ---

 The young artist in the house, who will soon have an upgraded